 Your child learns in whole words.
-Their games should too.
+Now they can play that way too.

 GLP Games are free, interactive learning experiences designed from the ground up for gestalt language processors — by a dad who knows the journey firsthand.